laurabenestan/db-RDA-and-db-MEM/README.md

 ## 1. Prepare the response and explanatory variables

-### Calculate Euclidian distances on a genepop object
+### Calculate Euclidean distances on a genepop object

 First, estimating individual genetic distances is a crucial step before performing the db-RDA.
 The individual genetic distances will be considered as the **response variables**.